Every NHL Team’s Worst Contract

 (Seven years, $8.25 million, NMC)

 This is the stuff that contract nightmares are made of: a player sits out to demand better pay, finally gets a massive eight-year, $66 million contract extension with a no-movement clause (NMC), and then proceeds to have the worst season of his career, costing his team a postseason appearance for the first time since the 2015-16 season.
-And make no mistake: while the Boston Bruins are not the team they once were, had Jeremy Swayman put up anywhere near his normal career numbers, they would almost certainly be in the playoffs.
+And make no mistake: while the Boston Bruins are not the team they once were, had Jeremy Swayman put up anywhere near his normal career numbers, they would almost certainly have made the playoffs.

-Unfortunately, Swayman fell off the face of the earth this season, allowing the most goals against in the league, and posting career lows in save percentage (SV%), goals against average (GAA), and goals saved above average (GSAA) — a mark in which he finished nearly 20 saves lower than any previous season.
+Unfortunately, Swayman fell off the face of the earth last season, allowing the most goals against in the league, and posting career lows in save percentage (SV%), goals against average (GAA), and goals saved above average (GSAA) — a mark in which he finished nearly 20 saves lower than any previous season.
 It was an awful season for the Anchorage, Alaska native, and one he’ll happily soon forget.
 Of course, his inclusion on this list comes with a big asterisk: if he returns to form, he’ll once again be one of the best goaltenders in the league, and his contract will be more than justified, especially with the cap going up.
-But entering he offseason, fixing Swayman needs to be the Bruins’ top priority.
+But entering the new season, fixing Swayman needs to be the Bruins’ top priority.

 Buffalo Sabres: Ukko-Peka Luukonen